 Both Eseutil and Isinteg (used on mailbox or public folder databases) generate detailed repair log files that list the errors found and corrected.
-For more information about causes and consequences of specific errors, you can search the Microsoft Knowledge Base and see the topic on Reference for Common Eseutil Errors.
-Information from these areas can help you decide whether you wish to accept the risks of leaving a repaired database in production.
+For more information about causes and consequences of specific errors, see Reference for Common Eseutil Errors.

-If you cannot roll forward transaction log files, a hybrid strategy is best to follow.
+If you cannot roll transaction logs forward, consider a hybrid strategy.
 You can restore a working version of the database from backup, repair the damaged database in the recovery storage group, and merge the two databases.

 Do not allow a repaired database to remain in production for an extended period of time.

 Do not use the Eseutil repair option when you can restore from backups without any data loss.

 For More Information